Amalfi-Festival/amalfi-festival-org/faq.md

 : All accommodations have wifi.
 The service can sometimes be inconsistent due to the position of the town between the mountains and the sea.

 What kind of laundry facilities are there?
-: There are two laundromats in the center of town plus there is a dry cleaners that will do basic laundry (cost determined by weight) but it can take several days.
+: There are two laundromats in the center of town plus there is a dry cleaners that will wash and fold your laundry (cost determined by weight) but it can take several days.
 Many people do handwash in their sinks.

 How do I obtain cash?
-: In Maiori, there are several ATM machines (called a Bancomat in Italian) to access money with your credit card.
+: In Maiori, there are several ATM machines (called a Bancomat in Italian) to access Euros with your credit card.
 Be sure to check about fees associated with your credit card for international transactions.

 ## What to Bring